Antipsychotic medicines are used to treat some types of mental distress or disorders.

 - Most antipsychotics also affect other neurotransmitters such as serotonin and noradrenaline, which are both thought to be involved in regulating mood.

-Taking antipsychotic medication will not change your personality and antipsychotic medications are not addictive.
-When starting an antipsychotic medication, give it time to start working properly.
+Taking antipsychotic medicines will not change your personality and antipsychotic medicines are not addictive.
+When starting an antipsychotic medicine, give it time to start working properly.

 Choosing antipsychotic medication

-The antipsychotic medication you are prescribed will depend on the severity and nature of your illness, other medical conditions you may have, your response to medication and other things – for example, if you need your medication in a different form such as an injection instead of pills.
+The antipsychotic medicine you are prescribed will depend on the severity and nature of your illness, other medical conditions you may have, your response to medication and other things – for example, if you need your medicines in a different form such as an injection instead of pills.

 - Different people respond differently to antipsychotic medication, so finding the one that is best for you may be a process of 'trial and error', where you may have to try a few before you find the antipsychotic medication that is right for you.
 It can take time to find the right type and dose of medication to manage your symptoms.